-One of the more trendy audio brands to appear this decade is iFi Audio.
-Founded in 2012, the company design and manufacture a range of trendy audiophile quality products from its headquarters in Southport, UK.
+One of the more trendy audio brands this decade is iFi Audio.
+Founded in 2012, the company designs and manufactures a range of trendy audiophile-quality products from its headquarters in Southport, UK.
 The iFi Audio Retro Stereo 50 is an integrated tube amplifier with a built-in DAC, MM & MC phono pre-amp, headphone amp, and Bluetooth.
-Yes, you read that correctly, an integrated tube amplifier with Bluetooth!
-While the Retro Stereo 50 is designed with audiophiles in mind, I think this could be the first integrated tube amplifier designed for a much wider market.
+Yes, you read that correctly: an integrated tube amplifier with Bluetooth!
+While the Retro Stereo 50 is designed with audiophiles in mind, I think this could be the first integrated tube amplifier designed for a much broader market.
 Let’s find out why.

 At a Glance

 Power Output: 25W into 8 ohms per channel

 Analog inputs: Phono, 2 x RCA line, ⅛-inch AUX

 Features: Built-in DAC, MM & MC phono pre-amp, Bluetooth (with NFC)